 Rumor has it this unusual landscape was “discovered” by cowboys searching for lost cattle in the late 1800s, although pictographs on nearby Temple Mountain prove Native Americans were in the valley long before then.

-It’s so remote that it was practically hidden until road builder and ferry operator Arthur Chaffin took a man from San Francisco on a tour.
+It’s so remote that this valley of bizarre rock formations was practically hidden until road builder and ferry operator Arthur Chaffin took a man from San Francisco on a tour.

 In an article in Deseret News, dated January 15, 1950, Marian Crawford described Chaffin as a “64-year-old river rat” who “discovered the valley” thirty years before “and, so far as can be determined, no one else has seen it until this summer.”

 In 1921, Chaffin was searching for a good spot to build a road between Caineville and Green River and stumbled upon what he called the “Valley of the Mushrooms.”

 He made a note of the unusual place and kept it his secret until 1949.
 That’s when amateur explorer, photographer, and fan-of-all-things Utah Philip Tompkins asked Chaffin to show him something new.

 “This must have been where Noah had all of his animals rounded up before he took off, and they must have died,” Tompkins said, according to Deseret News‘ Crawford.